Blog

 I’m preparing for Britain by Kayak 2026, a long sea-kayak expedition where success depends on durability, resilience, and repeatability, not necessarily achieving peak fitness.
 After pushing too hard in autumn 2025 — leading to illness, injury, and a sustained HRV crash — I reset my approach.
 I now use a deliberately simple logging system (daily metrics plus weekly Garmin screenshots) and a sceptical training audit to assess risk, not justify effort.
 Technology, in the form of AI, supports the process, but restraint and honest judgement are hopefully guiding my decisions as I prepare.

-My Expedition Nutrition Strategy
+BBK26 - My Expedition Nutrition Strategy!

 My planned approach to nutrition for my multi-month expedition: Britain by Kayak 2026: - I intend to use a hybrid, fat-adapted strategy: fat as my base fuel, carbs used strategically, and protein prioritised for recovery. - My goal is metabolic flexibility: switching between fat and carbs depending on what the day demands. - I'll use fast carbs mainly during or after hard work, not as constant background food. - I may sometimes use time-restricted eating as a tool, but never at the expense of warmth, recovery, or safety. - I'll plan for real-world food availability, not idealised diets. - I'll prioritise gut health, fibre, and immune resilience because illness is a bigger threat than hunger. - My main rule: don't underfuel.